phoenixvc/PhoenixVC-Website/docs/DEPLOYMENT.md

 ## Troubleshooting

-For common deployment issues, please refer to our [Troubleshooting](TROUBLESHOOTING.md) file, which covers error resolution steps (including issues related to Service Principal creation and Azure login).
+For common deployment issues, please refer to our [TROUBLESHOOTING.md](docs/TROUBLESHOOTING.md) file, which covers error resolution steps (including issues related to Service Principal creation, Azure login errors, and more).

 ---